aplai168/database-structures/README.md

 **tl;dr**: _prefix private properties and methods with an underscore_

 APIs are more than just URLs that return data; **API** is a general term that refers to the visible surface of any system, object, or library with which your code interacts.
-E.g., an airplane has an API that consists of knobs, dials, pedals, and a steering wheel (?) which allow the pilot to make use of the airplane's underlying **implementation**--an engine, wings, and rudders.
+E.g., an airplane has an API that consists of knobs, dials, pedals, and a yoke which allow the pilot to make use of the airplane's underlying **implementation**--an engine, wings, and rudders.
 Importantly, the next model of airplane will probably have improvements to the engine, but the pilot need not know about this, as the controls will remain basically unchanged.

 This relationship between APIs and implementations--that they remain independent--is what keeps the towering stacks of software we use everyday from falling over.